Buddhavaṃsa: Summary

 In response, the Buddha relays the remainder of the Buddhavaṃsa.

-In the second chapter Gautama tells how in a distant past life as layman named Sumedha, he received a prediction from Dīpankara Buddha that "In the next era you will become a buddha named Gotama.", and told him the ten perfections he would need to practice.
+In the second chapter Gautama tells how in a distant past life as a layman named Sumedha, he received a prediction from Dīpankara Buddha that "In the next era you will become a buddha named Gotama.", and told him the ten perfections he would need to practice.

 Chapters 3 through 26 are accounts of the twenty-four historical Buddhas who achieved Buddhahood between Dīpankara and Gautama, and the acts of merit that Gautama performed towards them in his previous lives.

 Chapter 27 is an account of the life of Gautama Buddha.

 Chapter 28 mentions three Buddhas that preceded Dīpankara, as well as the future Buddha, Maitreya.

 Chapter 29 tells of the distribution of Gautama Buddha's relics after his death.